-• Value of insurance and assets minus liabilities and dependant costs, where a dependant is a child under 18.
+• Value of insurance and assets minus liabilities and child costs.

 The WAS survey response detailing a household's life insurance value is combined with their financial assets to provide an understanding of a household's coverage in the event of a death.
 For this measure, household financial assets exclude primary residence and business value as these should not need to be sold in the event of death.